Perspective | Lessons for my children about fears, real and imagined

 I tell my kids that somewhere off screen, there is a table full of snacks for the actors — maybe bagels and cream cheese if it is early, and probably a coffee station.
 Surely actors, like writers, need coffee.

-Yes, when Voldemort shows up in the Harry Potter movies, or The Trunchbull in “Matilda” is chasing the girl and Miss Honey through the old house, or that man in “Indiana Jones and the Temple of Doom” reaches into another man’s chest and pulls out his beating heart, I bring up craft service.
+Yes, when Voldemort shows up in the Harry Potter movies, or the Trunchbull in “Matilda” is chasing the girl and Miss Honey through the old house, or that man in “Indiana Jones and the Temple of Doom” reaches into another man’s chest and pulls out his beating heart, I bring up craft service.
 I remind my kids, and in particular my young son, that these are just regular grown-ups in costume, moms and dads many of them, and any minute the director will yell “cut,” and everyone will take a break.
 Voldemort will walk over to the craft service table for a snack, and in that moment, he’s not someone evil at all.
 He’s just a guy eating a bag of chips, trying not to get crumbs all over himself.
 This image always makes my son laugh, and then he adds his own details: “And then maybe he wipes his hands on his costume, and it gets all greasy, and no one wants to tell him!”

-I tell the kids that maybe this villain-on-break texts or calls his kids to tell them when he will be home, just like any other grown-up does from work.
+I tell the kids that maybe this villain-on-break texts or calls his children to tell them when he will be home, just like any other grown-up does from work.
 Maybe he will make silly faces at them over FaceTime with that ridiculous makeup on, to make them laugh.
 Maybe he texts a long string of emoji and GIFs that make little sense, the way my own dad does now and then.
 (Why would a “congratulations” text be followed by a dancing hot dog?
 I don’t get it.
 But that’s my dad.)

 Maybe when the director yells “cut,” Harry Potter and Voldemort start laughing about some old private jokes, and they walk off toward the craft service table together.
-Maybe Miss Honey and The Trunchbull have a cup of coffee together, who knows.
+Maybe Miss Honey and the Trunchbull have a cup of coffee together.
+Who knows?
 They’re just regular people whose job is pretending, and when their break is over, they’ll go back to pretending again.

 “Craft service” came to me as a comfort strategy for my children because of something that happened to me years ago.
 I watched “The Ring” and started having nightmares.
-I’d wake in the night and picture that dead, long-haired girl spider-crawling from a wall across the floor.
+I’d wake in the night and picture that dead, longhair girl spider-crawling from a wall across the floor.
 I hated even getting up in the dark and walking across the hall to the bathroom.
 (My imagination can be a good thing, except in cases like this.)

 Then, one night, flipping through the channels, I caught part of the 2003 MTV Movie Awards.
 When they announced the winner for Best Villain, this adorable little girl walked up onstage to receive her golden popcorn.
 That was the girl from “The Ring”?
 That regular, sweet-looking girl, who was the same age then that my daughter is now?